zeelmehta98/Externel-merge-sort/README.md

     4. All .txt files are deleted from execution folder when code runs initially everytime.

-    5. Final output of the code will be stored in ExternallySortedDataset.txt file.
+    5. Final output of the code will be stored in 'ExternallySortedDataset.txt' file.